PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Components of PoLyScriber

 The extractor encoder consists of four residual encoder blocks (REBs) where each REB contains two residual convolutional blocks (RCBs) followed by an 2 $\times$ 2 average pooling layer to reduce the feature map size.
 The \textit{real}/\textit{simulated} polyphonic music STFT input $X$ is first encoded as polyphonic representations via the extractor encoder.
 Each RCB consists of two convolutional layers with kernel sizes 3 $\times$ 3.
 A residual connection is added between the input and the output of a RCB \cite{kong2021decoupling}.
 A batch normalization and a leaky ReLU non-linearity with a negative slope of 0.01 is applied before each convolutional layer inside each RCB following the pre-act residual network configuration \cite{kong2021decoupling}.

 The two intermediate convolutional blocks (ICBs) then transform the polyphonic representations into a hidden descriptor, where each ICB has the same architecture as the REB except the pooling layer.
 The hidden descriptor is further fed into the extractor decoder, which is symmetric to those in the extractor encoder and it contains four residual decoder blocks (RDBs).
 Each RDB consists of a transposed convolutional layer with a kernel size 3 $\times$ 3 and stride 2 $\times$ 2 to upsample feature maps, followed by two RCBs.
 After the extractor decoder, an additional ICB and a final convolutional layer are applied to generate four outputs (the magnitude of the cIRM $|\hat{M}|$, direct magnitude prediction $|\hat{Q}|$, real part of the cIRM $\hat{P}_{r}$ and the imaginary part of the cIRM $\hat{P}_{i}$).
-Therefore, the extracted singing vocal STFTs $\hat{S}$ is predicted following~\cite{kong2021decoupling} as below: As illustrated in Fig.~\mbox{\ref{proposeFig}} (b) and Eq.~\mbox{\ref{extraction-eq}}, the angle of cIRM $\angle{\hat{M}}$ and the angle of extracted vocal STFTs $\angle{\hat{S}}$ can be obtained from $\hat{P}_{r}$ and $\hat{P}_{i}$, while $|\hat{Q}|$ is residual component to $|\hat{M}|$ for getting extracted vocal magnitude $|\hat{S}|$.
+Therefore, the extracted singing vocal STFTs $\hat{S}$ is predicted following~\cite{kong2021decoupling} as below:

+As illustrated in Fig.~\ref{proposeFig} (b) and Eq.~\ref{extraction-eq}, the angle of cIRM $\angle{\hat{M}}$ and the angle of extracted vocal STFTs $\angle{\hat{S}}$ can be obtained from $\hat{P}_{r}$ and $\hat{P}_{i}$, while $|\hat{Q}|$ is residual component to $|\hat{M}|$ for getting extracted vocal magnitude $|\hat{S}|$.
 After obtaining the STFTs of the extracted vocal, an inverse STFT is applied to obtain the extracted vocal waveform.